croffler/hugo-test/site/content/xap102/elastic-processing-unit-deploy.markdown

 {{% note %}}
 Having larger number of partitions will provide you better flexibility in terms of having more scaling "check points".
 Having too many partitions (hundreds) will impact the system performance since in some point this will generate some overhead due to the internal monitoring required for each partition.
 {{%/note%}}

-{{% comment %}}
-A deployment of 12 instances per container may incur some memory and thread context switching overhead.
-Under the assumption that the system scales-in as the load decreases, then this overhead should not be significant.
-Real world performance results of-course depend on the specific use case.
-{{% /comment %}}

 # Deployment on a Single Machine (for development purposes)